shsui5379/notes/Computer Science/Software Analysis and Design 1/8 - Classes.md

       type publicMethodThree() static; //static means that this method is not associated with any instance scope, and can only access the static scope
       ~ClassName(); //destructor, for tasks such as releasing dynamically allocated memory that this object used.  automatically called when an instance is no longer referencable

+      type staticField static; //static means that this property is not associated with any specific instance; it's shared with the class

    private: //state is usually kept private, as a principle of encapsulation.  accessible only in this class.  use mutator and accessor methods
       type privateFieldOne;
-      type privateFieldTwo static; //static means that this property is not associated with any specific instance; it's shared with the class
+      type privateFieldTwo;
 }; //note the semicolon
 ```